FLermaP/AI-Case-Study-2023/README.md

 * Utilities

 ### How is EXL different?
-* Talent all over the world instantly accessible due to EXL's geographic diversity,
+* EXL has Talent all over the world instantly accessible due to EXL's geographic diversity,
 * Digital accelerators enable unmatched speed-to-value, allowing customers to realize results fast,
 * 1,500 data scientists dedicated to their generative AI practice,
 * More than twenty years of experience in delivering business services.

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 ## Landscape

-* Since the start of the company, it's focus has been in Information Technologies, started by responding and managing Electronic Mail (E-Mail), to managing Insurance Policies and Processing Mortgage Information, to now analyzing data to identify trends and provide insights and recommendations.
+* Since the start of the company, it's focus has been in Information Technologies.
+It started by responding and managing Electronic Mail (E-Mail), moved to managing Insurance Policies and Processing Mortgage Information, and now also offers services analyzing data to identify trends and provide insights and recommendations.

-* Starting with the change to the Digital Age, the sudden push to a higher need of Digital with the global Pandemic and people working remote and now a new big push to the use of AI, EXL has been working to keep up to date and help it's customers keep up with the changes
+* Starting with the change to the Digital Age, the global Pandemic sudden push to needing higher need of Digital with  and people working remote and now a new big push to the use of AI, EXL has been working to keep up to date and help it's customers keep up with the changes

 As far as Data Analythics Competitors there many companies including:
 *   Oracle Corporation